 It’s not only the racing that is first class on these days – before, during and after racing there is some terrific entertainment.

-The first major race of the Flat season comes on Wednesday May 24 – Tennent’s Raceday - with the Class 1 Listed EBF Fillies Stakes, run over one mile two furlongs which was run for the first time last year and won by Clem Fandango.
+The first major race of the Flat season comes on Wednesday May 23 – Tennent’s Raceday - with the Class 1 Listed Tennent's British Stallion Studs EBF Rothesay Stakes, run over one mile two furlongs.
 There is also a strong supporting card and a live band will play after the last race in the Clubstand.

 The Friday evening meeting features six races followed by live music and the party will last until around midnight.

 Scottish Sun Raceday also combines exciting racing with fabulous entertainment on what is a really glamorous day out at Scotland’s premier racecourse.